Comfort Measures and Pain Relief During Labor

 Effects on the baby:

-• These drugs pass quickly through the mother's bloodstream, through the placenta to the baby, so the baby may become drowsy and require help breathing after birth
+These drugs pass quickly through the parent's bloodstream, through the placenta to the baby, so the baby may become drowsy and require help breathing after birth.

-It's important to keep in mind that every woman's labor is unique.
-You can't anticipate in advance how much discomfort or pain you'll experience during labor or how you'll respond to it.
-Many factors influence what your pain relief or medication needs will be, so discuss these options with your healthcare provider beforehand so you'll be prepared.
+It's important to keep in mind that every person's labor is unique, and finding the right comfort measures during labor can make a difference.
+You can't anticipate in advance how much discomfort or pain you'll experience during labor or how you'll respond to it, but exploring various pain relief and comfort in labor options might help you feel more in control.
+Discuss your options with your healthcare provider beforehand so you'll be prepared.
 For more information, support, and advice, check out our other guides to giving birth and starting your new family life.